ognev-dev/refto-dev-server/database/mock/README.md

-Factory package is a simply two function for each model that is used for testing, seeding or whatever:
+Factory package is a simply two function for each model that is used for mocking:

 - `func MakeModel(in Model) (out Model, e error)` - creates instance of `Model` with random field values or from passed in `Model`
 - `func CreateModel(in Model) (out Model, e error)` - calls `MakeModel` and inserts result into database